 If you hold a valid student visa and have any specific questions related to your study plans, INZ recommends you get in touch with your education provider to sort them out.

 These are unprecedented times, and INZ is reacting to the COVID-19 situation as it evolves.
 We, at Professional Visa solutions, are following the COVID-19 developments closely, and our licensed immigration advisers are standing by to guide you with your student visa concerns during these testing times.
-Book a free consultation with our immigration experts to know your options.
+Book a consultation with our immigration experts to know your options.